mr-jamz/Python-Swing-Trade-Analysis/README.md

-# US Swing Stock Screener
+# US Swing-Trade Stock Screener

 A free, manual-run research screener for US-listed stocks and ETFs.
 It downloads daily market data, applies transparent technical rules, ranks the watchlist, and